dgroomes/stackoverflow-look-back/README.md

       el.src = "http://127.0.0.1:8000/scrape-votes.js"
       document.head.append(el)
       ```
+    * The votes data will be downloaded in a file named `stackoverflow-votes.json`
+1. Move the votes data
+    * Move the downloaded votes data JSON file (`stackoverflow-votes.json`) into the `src/` directory.
+It is used in the
+      next step
 1. Expand the post data
     * Go to the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new)
     * Import some JavaScript code into the browser from the web server.
 Paste the following into the browser console: